mlswg/mls-architecture/draft-ietf-mls-architecture.md

 arbitrary numbers of group operation messages to the Delivery Service or the MLS clients.

-> **RECOMMENDATION:** Anonymous credentials can be used in order to help DoS
+> **RECOMMENDATION:** Use credentials uncorellated to specific users to help DoS
 > attacks prevention, in a privacy preserving manner.
 Note that the privacy of
 > these mechanisms has to be adjusted in accordance with the privacy expected
-> from the secure transport links.
-(See more discussion further down.)
+> from secure transport links.
+(See more discussion in the next section.)

 ### Message Suppression and Error Correction